 More importantly, Zuluk itself boasts of it’s exotic and offbeat aura.
 The 32- hairpin turns in Zuluk is simply breathtaking and one of it’s kind.
 The place as well serves as an ideal getaway destination for peacekeepers, bird watchers, photographers.
 This nearly hidden paradise thrives being rich in exotic Himalayan flora and fauna, the jaw-dropping sight of majestic mountain ranges, the sight of terrains from above the mists and rainbow.

-Zuluk was then used as an overnight base by the traders traveling to Tibet through Jelep-La or Jelep pass.
-It is at present used by Indian army as a transit camp for movement towards the Chinese borders.
+The traders used Zuluk as an overnight base for traveling to Tibet through Jelep-La or Jelep pass, and the Indian army currently uses it as a transit camp for movement towards the Chinese borders.
 Visiting this place requires a special permit due to its proximity to the Indo-Chinese border.

-Zuluk has been gaining popularity as an emerging tourist destination, it is an ideal place for those who wish to spend some days in a very peaceful location, far away from the madding crowd.
-The village itself is adorned with beauty in abundance.
+Zuluk has been gaining popularity as an emerging tourist destination.
+It is an ideal place for those who wish to spend some days in a very peaceful location, far away from the madding crowd.
+The village itself abounds in beauty.
 It offers splendid panoramic views of the pristine Himalayas.

 Zuluk is famous for the winding, zigzag road comprised of 32 hairpin turns which itself is a unique engineering feat.
 It is a treat to the eyes to witness the beauty of this winding road from the Thambi viewpoint, situated at the elevation of 11,200 ft and 14 km from Zuluk.